TileDB-Inc/TileDB-ML/README.md

       # In case you want to install and check Scikit-Learn only.
 If you
       # use zsh replace .[sklearn] with .\[sklearn\]
       pip install -e .[sklearn]

+      # In case you want to try any of the aforementioned machine learning framework
+      # on TileDB-Cloud try one of the follwoing.
+      pip install -e .[tensorflow_cloud]
+      pip install -e .[pytorch_cloud]
+      pip install -e .[pytorch_cloud]

 - You may run the test suite with: